noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

 - payable: enables the fn to able to receive ether
   - else you have to use convert an address via `payable(someAddr)` to use the `.send()` fn
 - returns (dataType varName)
+- ecrecover: fn that accepts a msg along with the r, s and v params (ECDSA) and returns the address that was used to sign the msg

 ### global vars n fns